Georginio Wijnaldum: Activism

-On 23 June 2021, during the Euro 2020, Wijnaldum announced that he would wear a rainbow armband under the slogan OneLove during the Netherlands' game of the Round of 16 in a show of solidarity to both the LGBT community and German captain Manuel Neuer who had a case opened against him at UEFA for wearing the rainbow armband.
+On 23 June 2021, Wijnaldum announced that he would wear a rainbow armband under the slogan OneLove during the Netherlands' UEFA Euro 2020 round of 16 match against Czechia in a show of solidarity to both the LGBT community and German captain Manuel Neuer who had a case opened against him at UEFA for wearing the rainbow armband.
 The case was later dismissed.
-Wijnaldum was not called up to the 2022 FIFA World Cup owing to a long-term injury.